zwalinpeng/vibe-police/README.md

 ---
-# apis used were ddeprecated, rip vibe police
+# apis used were deprecated, rip vibe police
 ---

 # it's the vibe police 🚓 🚨 🚓 🚨 🚓 🚨